 New Debt

-No new debt financing is assumed despite the potential need for capital in 2003 and 2004.
-Each potential investor should incorporate in its analysis assumptions regarding the financing of Transredes in those years..
+Transredes is expected to spend approximately $590 million over the next five years under the CEP.
+Each potential investor should incorporate in its analysis assumptions regarding the financing of these capital expenditures.
+The projections included in this Memorandum assume that these capital expenditures will be financed through the issuance of equity.

 Taxes

 The effective income tax rate in Bolivia is 25%.
 Bolivia also has a 3% transaction tax, a 13% value added tax (IVA), and a 1% SIRESE fee based on gross revenues.
-Deferred income taxes are a result of the income tax on future income attributable to the amortisation of the Deferred Account (which is currently non-taxable), the interest on Deferred Account (which is currently non-taxable), the amortization of Deferred Account (non-taxable) and the difference between accounting (20-25 years) and tax (10 years) depreciation.
+Deferred income taxes are a result of the income tax on future income attributable to the amortization of the Deferred Account (which is currently non-taxable), the interest on Deferred Account (which is currently non-taxable), the amortization of Deferred Account (non-taxable) and the difference between accounting (20-25 years) and tax (10 years) depreciation.

 Capital Expenditures

-In 2000, Transredes’ capital expenditure budget is US$12.9 million and is predominantly for maintenance of the existing gas and liquids transportation network.
-Capital expenditures are projected to increase by 359.8% to US$59 million in 2001 and 129.9% to $136 million in 2002.
-Throughout the three year period ending December 31, 2004 capital expenditures remain approximately level and relate primarily to the expansion of Transredes transportation infrastructure and in particular to increase the capacity of its gas transport pipelines from 10 MMcmd to over 30MMcmd to meet the volume requirements for the Brazilian market and to increase the liquids pipeline network from a current capacity of 60,000 BBl/d to over 100,000 Bbl/d.
+Transredes is expected to spend approximately $590 million over the next five years under the CEP.
+These capital expenditures are related to (i) maintenance of the existing gas and liquids transportation network and (ii) the expansion of Transredes’s transportation infrastructure, including increasing the capacity of its gas transport pipelines from 10 MMcmd to 39 MMcmd by 2007 to meet the volume requirements for the Brazilian market and increasing the liquids pipeline network from a current capacity of 55,000 Bld to over 100,000 Bld.

 Summary Results